maepigeon/Drawing-app/Client/readme.md

 Developer Manual

     Download the repo.
-    All code is in the canvas.js, style.css, and index.html files.
+    All code is in the canvas.js, style.css, networking, and index.html files.
     A web server must be running, as the code uses modules. python -m http.server should be fine.
 When we set up a website, that will be using a server anyway.